 No Regard for the Truth – Darren Arnott

 You can purchase directly from author by using the PayPal link below.
 RRP $30 plus $6.60 postage for a single copy within Australia.
-For overseas postage, please contact email@example.com
+For overseas postage, please contact email@example.com prior to purchasing.

 Alternative purchase options:

 Available in store at Dymocks Knox and Dymocks Camberwell

 Bookstore inquiries, please contact BookPOD for distribution information at firstname.lastname@example.org